 When to find a new provider for your AC tune up

-There are plenty of AC companies that specialize in installation and only do ongoing service business as an obligation to do warranty service on equipment they install.
+There are plenty of air conditioning companies that specialize in installation and only do ongoing service business as an obligation to do warranty service on equipment they install.
 It’s also possible that your AC system might have been installed by a mechanical contractor hired by a builder.

 If your installer is one of these, it’s smart to choose someone else for your AC tune up and ongoing service.
 These types of companies are not service experts, and often are not qualified to do maintenance or repairs.